libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 ## Acknowledgements

-Before going further, we'd like to acknowledge the organizations involved in this breakthrough.
+Before going further, we'd like to acknowledge the organizations involved in this effort.
 First, kudos to [Little Bear Labs](https://littlebearlabs.io/), who teamed up with Protocol Labs and the libp2p community to define the WebRTC specification and work on the implementation.
 Second, thanks to [Parity Technologies](https://www.parity.io/) for helping initiate this effort [many years ago](https://github.com/paritytech/smoldot/issues/1712) and for all the valuable input on the specification and Rust implementation.
 Parity Technologies authored the [Rust](https://github.com/libp2p/rust-libp2p) implementation.
 Little Bear Labs focused on the [Go](https://github.com/libp2p/go-libp2p) and [JavaScript](https://github.com/libp2p/js-libp2p-webrtc) implementations.
 Protocol Labs led the specification work and provided reviews of the implementations.